 - A less good one memory, worse to sleep, a slower one response time, ... (with longer exposure).

 - A greater consumption of carbohydrates (sugars) compared to fats.

 - A faster production of lactic acid in the muscles compared to sea level.

 - An increased effect of hormones, such as adrenaline.

-The main adjustments of the body for oxygen deficiency are, firstly, an increase in the hematocrit, that is the number of red blood cells in the blood.
-This on the condition that the body can absorb sufficient nutrients such as iron from the diet.
+The main adaptations of the body to oxygen deficiency are, firstly, an increase in the haematocrit, which is the number of red blood cells in the blood.
+This is on condition that the body can absorb sufficient nutrients such as iron from the diet.

 Secondly, the oxygen uptake in the body improves thanks to more efficient breathing and better use of oxygen in the muscles, provided that there is intensive training at height.